 COMP 210 is not available for challenge.

 *Note: This course is offered online using Moodle.
 Online activities include interaction with your academic expert or learning facilitator and other students, participation in forums for online discussions between instructors and other students, and using the library, digital reading rooms, and other research resources available on the Internet.
 You must have access to specific computer hardware and software components.
 For information on course start dates and registration deadlines, refer to the online calendar.

 **Note: Students who are concerned about not meeting the prerequisites for this course are encouraged to contact the course coordinator before registering.

 COMP 210: Introduction to Information Systems and Computer Applications is designed as a three-credit course on fundamentals of information systems for students who are not planning to major in information systems.
 The course will cover basic hardware concepts; the structure, or architecture, of computers; the software hierarchy from systems software to application programs; and information systems concepts and development at a more basic level than COMP 200.

-More specifically, after successfully completing this course, you will be able to
+More specifically, after successfully completing this course, you should be able to